Jackson's Art Blog

 They can be used to:

-- tighten up a ready-made canvas that has loosened up in storage or shipping (the tightness of a canvas will relax naturally over time).
+• Tighten up a ready-made canvas that has loosened up in storage or shipping (the tightness will relax naturally over time).
 If your canvas arrived and is just a bit looser than you’d like, inserting the wedges will usually solve the problem.
-Often a couple of millimetres is all it takes to make a loose canvas taut again, or pull a sag out of a corner.
-If it arrives with the wedges already inserted in the canvas frame they may need a little tap to fully set them in.
+Often a couple of millimeters is all it takes to make a loose canvas taut again, or pull a sag out of a corner.
+If the wedges are already inserted in the canvas frame they may need a little tap to fully set them in.

-- tighten a canvas that was fine when you started painting but the weight of paint and pressing on it has caused it to loosen a bit.
-So when you are finished painting and varnishing, assess if it needs a bit of tightening now.
+• Tighten a canvas that was fine when you started painting but the weight of paint and pressing on it has caused it to loosen a bit.
+Assess if it needs a bit of tightening when you are finished painting and varnishing.
 This is a reason to keep the wedges for future use, because the fabric tightness may change.
 Take care to do it gently as over-stretching suddenly can crack an oil painting.

-- re-stretch a finished painting if it sags after many years.
-When a painting goes slack over time because the temperature and humidity in a building changes throughout the day and year, inserting wedges should allow you to tighten the canvas back up without having to re-stretch it.
+• Tightening a finished painting if it sags after many years.
+A painting might go slack over time because the temperature and humidity in a building changes throughout the year.
+IF it is a slight sag, then Inserting wedges will allow you to tighten the canvas back up without having to re-stretch it.
 Take care to do it gently as over-stretching suddenly can crack an oil painting.

 A canvas all tightened up with wedges and ready to paint on.
 Notice the small gap that is now in each of the mitred corners.